jnthnhrrr/swissDouble/SPECIFICATIONS.md

 tournament and taken into account for the new setting, in order to minimise the times a player has to play out of their group.
 We don't do this.

+# Match Results

+## Sets to Win (Gewinnsätze)

+Before starting a tournament, the number of sets required to win a match can be configured.

+1. A match is won when one team reaches exactly the configured number of sets to win, while the opposing team has not reached that number.

+2. Match results are entered by clicking buttons that display the number of sets won by each team.
+Initially, both teams show "?" (question mark), indicating that no result has been entered yet.

+3. Clicking a button increments the set count for that team.
+The count cycles from 0 to the number of sets to win, then wraps back to 0.

+4. A round cannot be closed until all matches have valid results.
+A valid result
+   requires:
+   - Both teams have entered set counts (no "?" values)
+   - Exactly one team has reached the number of sets to win
+   - The other team has not reached that number

+5. The following situations are invalid and prevent a round from being closed:
+   - **Tie**: Both teams have reached the number of sets to win (e.g., both have 3 sets when sets to win is 3)
+   - **Incomplete**: Neither team has reached the number of sets to win (e.g., 2-1 when sets to win is 3)
+   - **Partial entry**: One team has a value while the other still shows "?"

 # Ranking

 1. Participants are ranked by their points and, as a second criterion, by their